AlexanderDLe/vvn/README.md

 ![services](https://user-images.githubusercontent.com/37781362/46181974-c8c73880-c27d-11e8-8aa0-971f257c07a1.PNG)

-The services page features an accordian that divides the different services VVN offers.
+The services page features an accordian that divides the different services that VVN offers.

 Code Snippet:

 ![services code](https://user-images.githubusercontent.com/37781362/46182137-df21c400-c27e-11e8-98f8-6cb27ec95293.PNG)

-The code was implement via Bootstrap.
-Boostrap is quick, easy, and still allows for customization.
+The code was implement with the help of Bootstrap.
+Boostrap is quick, easy, and still allows for customizatiom.

 ## Development Notes: